Björn Dirk Krapohl: Scientific contribution

 Since the beginning of his university career, Krapohl has focused on microsurgery of peripheral nerves and vessels.
 While working at the Cleveland Clinic Krapohl was involved in the development of animal models for transplantation of extremities and organs.
 Furthermore, he established animal models for microvascular thrombosis and thrombolysis.
 In 1997 the NASA Jet Propulsion Laboratory recruited Krapohl for the development of a prototype robot for microsurgical procedures in collaboration with the NASA engineers.
 Later on he continued his interest in microsurgery and especially in microsurgical replantation of extremities.
 When he began his work at the Military Hospital in Berlin he gradually focused on surgery of the breast.
-He prove that in military guards just the impact of the carbine to the chest while exercising can induce unilateral breast growth.
+He proved that in military guards just the impact of the carbine to the chest while exercising can induce unilateral breast growth.
 Thereby he verified a new etiology of male gynecomastia due to mechanical stimulation.
 His findings were integrated into the guidelines of gynecomastia.